benjge123/concussion-risk-factors-ml/README.md

 	Sex					4.76
 	# of Prior Depressive Episodes		0.27
 11. Created a residual plot and saw that my regression model struggled to predict severe cases.
 No surprise since there are only three cases with a PCS score higher than 80.
 The max score is 132.
 Tried SMOTE resampling to help with oversampling.
 I then realized there were 43 cases where the PCS score was 0, so I tried undersampling too.
 I got a little stuck here because I don't know what a properly over and undersampled case is supposed to look like for this data.
 I think if I solve the resampling issue, I can fix the heteroskedascity issue where most of the cases are aggregated in the low PCS score area
+12. Started on my decision tree model MAE: 9.91, RMSE: 19.34, R²: 0.31.
+So far it's not better than the linear regression.
+13. Tried cross validation on the DT to see what would happen.
+R^2 dropped to 0.14, once again reinforcing that my model is overfitting.

+12. I just realized that you recommend I create a separate file with plots from my models, right?